google/fuzzer-test-suite/engine-comparison/README.md

 - `EXPERIMENT` - The name of this experiment.
 Used to create unique links to web reports and storage locations for this experiment's data.
 Must contain only alphanumeric characters and dashes.
-- `N_ITERATIONS` - The number of trials to perform (i.e. how many times to run each fuzzer).
+- `RUNNERS` - The number of runners to spawn per fuzzer.
 Must be at least 1.
 - `JOBS` - How many threads to run for each fuzzer.
 Currently `JOBS=1` is the only supported mode.
 - `MAX_RUNS` - How many individual inputs to run before killing a fuzzer.
 If